CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver.md

 ### **8. FUNGI CAVERN**

 This cave has been a thorn in the side of Nezznar's explorations.
-The drow has reason to believe that the mine's magical workshops are in close proximity, but he's wary of engaging with the resident monsters in this area.
+The spiderkin has reason to believe that the mine's magical workshops are in close proximity, but he's wary of engaging with the resident monsters in this area.

 The cavern floor is blanketed by an expanse of peculiar fungi, covering extensive sections of the terrain.
 This fungal growth encompasses various forms, including foot-wide puffballs, bizarre shelf fungi adorning stalagmites, and towering stalks and caps, reaching up to five feet in height.
 Notably, some of these puffballs emit an eerie green phosphorescent glow.